Admin7727/enforce-code-owner-review/README.md

 # Enforce Code Owner Review GitHub Action

-This GitHub Action enforces code owner reviews on pull requests after getting approval from user, ensuring that all changes are reviewed by the designated code owners before merging.
+This GitHub Action ensures that pull requests are reviewed by designated code owners before merging, enhancing the security and integrity of your codebase.

-## Features
+There are several key features :

-- **Automatic Enforcement** : Automatically checks if code owners have reviewed the pull requests.
+- **Automated Checks**: Verifies that code owners have reviewed pull requests.
-- **Customizable** : Easy to integrate and configure within your GitHub workflows.
-- **IMPORTANT** : Your repo must have CODEOWNERS file, reference at [github codeowners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners)
+- **Flexibility**: Easily integrates with your GitHub workflows, allowing for customization.
+- **Prerequisites**: Requires a CODEOWNERS file in the repository.
+For more information, visit [GitHub's documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).
-- **IMPORTANT AGAIN** : Your branch requires a minimum of 2 approvals from CODEOWNERS (team/members).
+- **Approval Requirement**: Your branch must receive a minimum of 2 approvals from CODEOWNERS.

-## Getting Started
-To use this action in your workflow, follow these steps:

-### A. Create a Workflow

-If you don't already have a workflow file, create one in your repository under `.github/workflows/`, for example, `.github/workflows/enforce-code-owner-review.yml`.
+And here is list of setup guide :
+1. Workflows Creation
+2. Configure the Workflow
+3. Configure the CODEOWNERS file
+4. Branch Protection Rules (on GitHub, open your repository)

+==

+### 1. Workflows Creation
+Create a workflow file in your root directory `.github/workflows/`, e.g., `.github/workflows/enforce-code-owner-review.yml`, if it doesn't already exist.

+==

-### B. Configure the Workflow
+### 2. Configure the Workflow
 Add the following content to your workflow file, adjusting the parameters as necessary:
 ```yaml
 name: Approval Validation #set name as you need